jackdbd/beni-confiscati/README.md

 The dataset is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

+## Run the notebook with Binder
+[Binder](https://github.com/jupyterhub/binderhub) builds a docker image from a git repository + commit, so you can run the notebook `beni-confiscati.ipynb` in the cloud, without installing anything on your machine.

 ## Installation

-The best way to install all the dependencies for this notebook is to create a conda environment.
+If you want to run the notebook locally, you need to create a conda environment.
 You can use either [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://repo.continuum.io/).

 Create and activate a new conda environment: